jozefchutka/YHaxen/README.md

 - provide list of necessary sub dependencies with versions
 - dependencies in yhaxen.json
 - yhaxen.json only at app/prject level not in dependencies (use haxelib.json)
+- only place for defining dependencies (no .munit, munit.hxml, main.hxml)

 ### should not
 - not use .current .dev
 - change lib/compiler state at all
 - do not install subdependencies but have them all defined in yhaxen.json
+- no channel.json

 ### known issues
 - on windows if neko/yhaxen is executed without admin rights and haxelib is setuped in "Prgorem Files" etd, FileSystem.hx create/write proxies directories into something like